 Kifir is in the probiotic category space.
 It’s cultured dairy fermented milk.
 Probiotics in general, are bacteria that help contribute to your good feeling and wellness in your body.
 We’re just starting to understand all of the benefits that probiotics and cultured milk plays in our health and wellness.

-How has technology helped you progress your business?
+what is the cost of benicar How has technology helped you progress your business?
 Do you promote a culture of innovation as well?

 Innovation is really important to us.
 I feel like we are the technology within the food space.
 Probiotics and knowing what they are doing and the science around it is really what’s driving it.
 We are relying on the scientists and the medial field and nutritionists to use the technology to study what our products can do and how it can impact our body.